josh-project/josh/README.md

 ### GraphQL API

 It is often desireable to access content stored in git without requiring a clone of the repository.
-This is usefull for CI/CD systems or web frontends like dashboards.
+This is usefull for CI/CD systems or web frontends such as dashboards.

 Josh exposes a GraphQL API for that purpose.
-For example it can be used to find all workspaces currently present in the tree:
+For example, it can be used to find all workspaces currently present in the tree:

 ```